BKNorton/ItemInventoryApp/README.md

 # Instructions :

   - No data is seeded to the inventory.
 Follow these instructions to create an Inventory to work with.
+  1. Update the migrations
-  1. Run the App in Debug mode and wait for the swagger page to open
+  2. Run the App in Debug mode and wait for the swagger page to open
-  2. Click on Post Radio for Items
+  3. Click on Post Radio for Items
     - add the following items.

           {